 MK Whistles have been crafting professional level aluminium low D whistles for over two decades.
-Browse our range of MK Whistles including the MK Kelpie and ever-popular MK Pro Low D whistle in a range of colours.
+Browse our range of MK Whistles including the MK Kelpie low D whistle and ever-popular MK Pro low D whistle in a range of colours.
 Boasting exceptional sound and design qualities, these whistles look fantastic in their sleek satin finish.

 About MK Whistles

 Founded by Misha Somerville in 2000, MK Whistles was built out of a workshop in Loch Ness, Scotland.
 These tuneable, aluminium whistles are recognised for their innovative design and sound.
-Through years of continuous development, MK whistles are now loved and played across the world, and recognised as one of the great tin whistle brands, with the MK Pro Low D Whistle amongst the most popular low D whistles available.
+Through years of continuous development, MK whistles are now loved and played across the world, and recognised as one of the great tin whistle brands.
+The MK Pro Low D Whistle amongst the most popular low D whistles available, with the MK Kelpie Low D Whistle a great budget alternative.

 Meet the Maker: Misha Somerville